shubzcode/Python-Advance-A1/Data Structure/README.md

-Sure, here are some examples of Python programs that work with data structures:
+here are some examples of Python programs that work with data structures:

 * **Array programs:**
     * A program that creates an array of numbers and then sorts the array using a sorting algorithm.